Qovery/qovery-client-go/docs/HelmRepositoryRequestConfig.md

 NewHelmRepositoryRequestConfigWithDefaults instantiates a new HelmRepositoryRequestConfig object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set

-### GetSkipTlsVerification

-`func (o *HelmRepositoryRequestConfig) GetSkipTlsVerification() bool`

-GetSkipTlsVerification returns the SkipTlsVerification field if non-nil, zero value otherwise.

-### GetSkipTlsVerificationOk

-`func (o *HelmRepositoryRequestConfig) GetSkipTlsVerificationOk() (*bool, bool)`

-GetSkipTlsVerificationOk returns a tuple with the SkipTlsVerification field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetSkipTlsVerification

-`func (o *HelmRepositoryRequestConfig) SetSkipTlsVerification(v bool)`

-SetSkipTlsVerification sets SkipTlsVerification field to given value.

-### HasSkipTlsVerification

-`func (o *HelmRepositoryRequestConfig) HasSkipTlsVerification() bool`

-HasSkipTlsVerification returns a boolean if a field has been set.

 ### GetUsername